 |Basic molecular biology technique||Requires slightly more technical prowess|

-- Use aersol-resistant pipette tips, and have designated pipettors and tips for pre- and post-amplification steps.
+- Use aerosol-resistant pipette tips, and have designated pipettors and tips for pre- and post-amplification steps.

 - Have designated areas for pre- and post-amplification work.

-- Use “master mixes” to minimize variability.
-A master mix is a ready-to-use mixture of your reaction components (excluding primers and sample) that you create for multiple reactions—because you are pipetting larger volumes to make it, and all of your reactions are getting their components from the same master mix, you are reducing variability from reaction to reaction.
+- Use reaction “master mixes” to minimize variability.
+A master mix is a ready-to-use mixture of your reaction components (excluding primers and sample) that you create for multiple reactions.
+Because you are pipetting larger volumes to make the reaction master mix, and all of your reactions are getting their components from the same master mix, you are reducing variability from reaction to reaction.

 - Dispense your primers into aliquots to minimize freeze-thaw cycles and the opportunity to introduce contaminants into a primer stock.